Breville Barista Touch Review: Can’t Touch This!

 • Screw on the collar, place the portafilter in the grinder cradle, and press Grind.
 That’s all there is to using the grinder!

-• When your filter basket is fully dosed, you can use the tamper and the included razor to smooth out the grounds.
+• When your filter basket is fully dosed, you can use the tamper and the included razor to smooth out the freshly ground beans.
 You shouldn’t need to apply tons of pressure to tamp the grounds – medium pressure should do fine.

 • Lastly, lock your portafilter into position in the group head, press Brew and let the machine extract delicious espresso into your cup.